ihmccreery/kubernetes/docs/devel/e2e-tests.md

 The end-2-end tests for kubernetes provide a mechanism to test behavior of the system, and to ensure end user operations match developer specifications.
 In distributed systems it is not uncommon that a minor change may pass all unit tests, but cause unforseen changes at the system level.
 Thus, the primary objectives of the end-2-end tests are to ensure a consistent and reliable behavior of the kubernetes code base, and to catch bugs early.

-The end-2-end tests in kubernetes are built atop of [ginkgo] (http://onsi.github.io/ginkgo/) and [gomega] (http://onsi.github.io/gomega/).
+The end-2-end tests in kubernetes are built atop of [ginkgo](http://onsi.github.io/ginkgo/) and [gomega](http://onsi.github.io/gomega/).
 There are a host of features that this BDD testing framework provides, and it is recommended that the developer read the documentation prior to diving into the tests.

 The purpose of *this* document is to serve as a primer for developers who are looking to execute, or add tests, using a local development environment.